 Here are 4 reasons to do your internship with a grassroots non-profit organization

-Internships can be hugely valuable; they build CVs, offer opportunities to explore different industries, and can get you the necessary study credits.
-Most companies offer internship positions, and there is a large range of opportunities to choose from in the corporate world, but another, and perhaps better option is to spend your internship with a non-profit organization.
-Here’s why an NGO internship, and particularly one with a grassroots organization, could offer you more value than a corporate one.
+Internships can be very valuable; they build CVs offer opportunities to explore, and can get you the necessary study credits.
+Most companies offer internship positions, and there is plenty to choose from in the corporate world.
+Another, and perhaps better option is to spend your internship with a non-profit organization.
+Here’s why an NGO internship, and particularly one with a grassroots organization.

 1. Making an impact

 The obvious benefit from interning for an NGO is that you’ll be contributing to a social or environmental cause.
-Your time and efforts will help achieve something worthwhile, and that can be hugely rewarding.
-Depending on the type of organization and the nature of your work, you might see your work pay off; projects reaching their funding goals, structures built, trees planted, and lives changed.
-And that is a priceless experience.
-It’s important to note that the fact that you’re working towards a cause instead of a profit in no way means that your work experience will be less in-depth or challenging – or less valuable for your future career.
-In fact, the opposite can be true.
+Your time and efforts will help achieve something worthwhile, which can be hugely rewarding.
+Depending on the type of organization and the nature of your work, you might see your work pay off.
+Projects reaching their funding goals, structures being built, trees being planted, and lives being changed.
+That is a priceless experience.
+Although you’re working towards a cause instead of a profit, this doesn’t mean your experience will be less in-depth or challenging – or less valuable for your future career.
+In fact, the opposite might be true.

 2. Having your skills used and appreciated

 Nonprofit organizations understand like no other how valuable time and skills are.
-Especially at grassroots NGOs, both financial and human resources are often limited, so all support gets well used and hugely appreciated.
-Being an intern at a small NGO will generally mean that you will use your skills to the fullest, and possibly also explore other areas within the same organization, giving you a more well-rounded experience.
-Whereas your role might be inflexible and your contribution fairly insignificant at a large corporate company, you can be an important member of a team during an NGO internship, and your input is heard and valued.
+Both financial and human resources are often limited, so all support gets well used and hugely appreciated.
+This means you will use your skills to the fullest, and possibly also explore other areas within the same organization.
+At a large company, your role might be inflexible or feel insignificant.
+At an NGO, you are an important member of a team, and your input is heard and valued.
 This can be a rewarding and confidence-building experience.

 3. Having lots of responsibility

-For the same reason that you can expect to use your skills fully during an NGO internship, you are likely to have more responsibility than as an intern at a large company.
+You are also likely to have more responsibility as an intern at a large company.
 All support counts significantly at small nonprofits.
-Supervisors are likely to spot the potential in interns and give them the freedom and space to develop skills and take on large tasks.
-Though this can be challenging and force you out of your comfort zone, it can be hugely empowering.
-You’re likely to surprise yourself with your own capabilities.
+Supervisors will spot the potential in interns and give them freedom and space to take on large tasks.
+Though this can be challenging, it is also hugely empowering.
+You might surprise yourself with your own capabilities.

 4. Working in a close-knit team

-If you embark on an NGO internship, don’t be surprised if you end up in an office with a very informal work culture and even a family-feel.
-Obviously, this does not apply not to all NGOs.
-Many small nonprofits are driven by passion and staffed by people with a flexible getting-things-done mentality.
-This does not mean you’ll work any less hard as an NGO intern, but it does mean that you are more likely to be part of a close-knit team of people who bond over their common work goals.
-This can make an internship feel like an inspiring life experience rather than like just work.
+This does not apply to all NGOs, but many NGO offices have a very informal work culture and a family-feel.
+Many small nonprofits are driven by passion and staffed by people with a getting-things-done mentality.
+This doesn’t mean you’ll work less hard, but it does mean you’re more likely to be part of a close-knit team.
+This can make an internship feel like an inspiring life experience, rather than just work.

 Interested in exploring an NGO internship?
 Get in touch for personal advise!
 We’re happy to assist you in finding the perfect NGO internship for you.